mohitrobo/Mathematics/README.md

-# Numerical-Methods
+# Mathematics
-In this file you will find the Python code for Numerical methods
+In this file you will find the Python code for Mathematical tasks.